Danat Al Emarat Women and Children's Hospital: Facilities

 The medical facilities at the hospital consist of 5 operation theaters, 10 delivery suites, 80 baby cribs, an Adult Intensive Care Unit (ICU), a Pediatric Intensive Care Unit (PICU), a Neonatal Intensive Care Unit (NICU) consisting of 20 beds, 5 pediatric clinics, 16 women outpatient clinics, a 24/7 outpatient clinic, Laboratory & Imaging services, Pharmacy services and retail & leisure facilities.

 On 23 December 2018, Health care provider United Eastern Medical Services (UE Medical) announced the expansion of 100 new beds in the construction of a new tower which will be completed by 2020, as a part of a DH300 million expansion.

-Affiliated bodies

-United Eastern Medical Services (UEMedical), Danat Al Emarat's parent company, is a privately owned Healthcare Development & Investment Company in Abu Dhabi.

-HealthPlus Network, Danat Al Emarat's sister company, and one of UEMedical's companies, are a series of outpatient centers based in Abu Dhabi.
-It consists of HealthPlus Woman & Fertility Center, HealthPlus Diabetes and Endocrinology Center, HealthPlus Children Specialty Center and HealthPlus Family Center.

-Moorfields Eye Hospital Centre, Abu Dhabi, a branch of Moorfields London, one of the oldest and largest eye hospitals in the world, is in partnership with Danat Al Emarat.